 - For the lamb chops

 - 8 rib lamb chops, up to 3/4-inch thick

-- Fresh mint or cilantro leaves for garnish (optional)
+- Mint or cilantro leaves for garnish (optional)

-- 1. In a food processor fitted with the metal blade, combine all of the marinade ingredients and process until completely blended and smooth.
-Taste and adjust the seasonings accordingly.
+- 1. In a food processor fitted with the metal blade, combine the ginger, mint, cilantro, honey, vinegar, oil, salt, and pepper and process until completely blended and smooth.
+Taste and adjust the seasoning accordingly.

-- 2. Place the lamb chops in a resealable plastic bag and pour in 1/4 cup of the marinade.
+- 2. Place the lamb chops in a resealable plastic bag and pour in 1/4 cup of the marinade and sauce.
 Turn the lamb in the bag to coat it evenly.
-Close the bag and refrigerate for at least 30 minutes or up to 4 hours, turning once or twice.
-Refrigerate the remaining unused marinade, er, sauce.
+Close the bag and refrigerate it for at least 30 minutes or up to 4 hours, turning it once or twice.
+Cover and refrigerate the remaining unused marinade and sauce.

 - Grill the lamb chops

 - 3. Prepare a grill or an oiled grill pan over medium-high heat.
 Transfer the lamb to the grill or the grill pan, discarding the used marinade.
 Cook the lamb for 5 to 7 minutes per side for medium-rare, depending on the thickness.
 Transfer the lamb to a cutting board and let rest for a few minutes.

 - 4. Place the lamb chops on serving plates, criss-crossing the bone ends for a pretty presentation.
 Spoon the remaining refrigerated marinade and sauce over the top and, if desired, garnish with mint or cilantro leaves.

 Lamb Chops with Cilantro-Mint Sauce Recipe © 2002 Diane Rossen Worthington.
 Photo © 2002 Noel Barnhurst.
 All rights reserved.